asis2016/django-blog-app/README.md

 # A Basic Django Blog App

 This is a simple demonstration of Blog (app) made in Django.

 ## Tech Stack
 Python, Django, Gunicorn, Heroku

 ## Environment Variables

-To run this project, you will need to add the following environment variables
+To run this project, you will need to add the following environment variables to your .env file

 `SECRET_KEY` `django-insecure-jhrq9t==0!ysg^6*ut@ort)!@wohm)g^k(xn@515$$=h39(6b(e`

-`ANOTHER_API_KEY`

 ## Run Locally